Summer

 "Would you rather prevent skin aging, avoid wrinkles, and reduce your risk of cancer, or socialize outdoors with little sun protection?" he says.
 He emphasizes that our priorities are strongly influenced by cultural and social factors: "What a person from Seoul wants is to not age, and this is the socially accepted reward.
 For them, this is much more important than baking a pan in the sun."

-However, it should also be noted that not everyone is equally predisposed to complications from solar radiation.
+However, it should also be taken into account that not everyone is equally predisposed to complications from solar radiation.
 In this regard, there are two key factors: genetics and hours of sunlight.
 People with blond hair and green or blue eyes are more vulnerable to solar radiation.
 Furthermore, the hours of sunlight and the level of radiation—summer sun is not the same as winter sun—are also factors to consider when exposing ourselves.
-Dr. Grimalt states that, generally speaking, we should not receive more than 20 minutes of sunlight per week, "and it doesn't have to be on the whole body; it can be just on one part, such as the legs."
+Dr. Grimalt states that, generally speaking, we should not receive more than 20 minutes of sun per week, "and it doesn't have to be on the whole body; it can be just on one part, such as the legs."

 Sunburn or umbrella?